haxmeister/e-go/doc/index.rst

 Welcome to Ego's documentation!
 ===============================

-Ego - Funtoo's personality manager - is a utility that can manage multiple settings related to how Funtoo Linux uses Profiles and Kits, but also syncs portage repository tree (meta-repo) and other tasks.
+Ego - LiGurOS's personality manager - is a utility that can manage multiple settings related to how LiGurOS Linux uses Profiles and Kits, but also syncs portage repository tree (meta-repo) and other tasks.

 .. toctree::
    :maxdepth: 2